JarebPeabody10/scripts/README.md

 # Cloud Network
-This is a collection of Linux Scripts and Ansible Scripts from my Cyber Class.
+This is a collection of Ansible Scripts from my Cybersecurity class.

-Most of the scripts are used to configure cloud servers with differnt docker containers.
+Most of the scripts are used to configure cloud servers with different docker containers.

-The final setup was 4 servers running vulnerable DVWA containers along with a jump box and a server running an ELK stack container.
+The final setup was 4 servers running vulnerable DVWA containers, a jump box, and a server running an ELK stack container.

 ![](Diagrams/Network%20Diagram.PNG)